Odo of Bayeux: Early life

 Odo was the son of William the Conqueror's mother Herleva and Herluin de Conteville.
-Count Robert of Mortain was his younger brother.
+Count Robert of Mortain was his elder brother.
 There is uncertainty about his birth date.
 Some historians have suggested he was born around 1035.
-Duke William made him bishop of Bayeux in 1049.
-It has been suggested that his birth was as early as 1030, making him about nineteen rather than fourteen at the time.
+Odo took clerical vows in 1049 and in the same year Duke William made his half brother bishop of Bayeux, but after the reforming Council of Reims.
+It has been suggested that his birth was as early as 1030, making him about nineteen rather than fourteen at the time although this was still below the canonical requirement for a bishop to be aged at least thirty.

 Norman Conquest and after

 Although Odo was an ordained Christian cleric, he is best known as a warrior and statesman, participating in the Council of Lillebonne.
 He funded ships for the Norman invasion of England and is one of the very few proven companions of William the Conqueror known to have fought at the Battle of Hastings in 1066.
-The Bayeux Tapestry, probably commissioned by him to adorn his own cathedral, appears to labour the point that he did not actually fight, that is to say shed blood, at Hastings, but rather encouraged the troops from the rear.
-The Latin annotation embroidered onto the Tapestry above his image reads: HIC ODO EPS BACULU TENENS CONFORTAT PUEROS ("EPS" abbreviating episcopus "bishop" and "BACULU" omitting a final m – baculum "cudgel"), in English "Here Odo the bishop holding a club strengthens the boys".
-It has been suggested that his clerical status forbade him from using a sword, though this is doubtful: the club was a common weapon and used often by leadership including by Duke William himself, as also depicted in the same part of the Tapestry.
-Odo was accompanied by William the carrier of his crozier and a retinue of servants and members of his household.

 In 1067, Odo became Earl of Kent, and for some years he was a trusted royal minister.
 On some occasions when William was absent (back in Normandy), he served as regent of England, and at times he led the royal forces against rebellions (e.g. the Revolt of the Earls): the precise sphere of his powers is not certain.
 There are also other occasions when he accompanied William back to Normandy.

 During this time Odo acquired vast estates in England, larger in extent than anyone except the king: he had land in twenty-three counties, primarily in the south east and in East Anglia.

+Bayeux Tapestry

+The rebuilding of Bayeux Cathedral which had started under his predecessor after it had burned in 1046 was completed in 1080.
+To coincide with the consecration of the almost-complete cathedral in 1077, the Bayeux Tapestry, created in Canterbury, was likely first installed and displayed inside the cathedral following the ceremony.

+The tapestry appears to labour the point that he did not actually fight, that is to say shed blood, at Hastings, but rather encouraged the troops from the rear.
+The annotation above his image translated into English reads "Here Odo the bishop holding a club strengthens the boys".
+It has been suggested that his clerical status forbade him from using a sword, though this is doubtful: the club was a common weapon and used often by leadership including by Duke William himself, depicted in the same part of the tapestry.
+However other chroniclers in both the eleventh and twelfth century wrote that he carried a baton or mace.
+Odo was accompanied by the carrier of his crozier, named William, and a retinue of servants and members of his household.